Federsim/not4resaleapp/README.md

 # React App

-Ecommerce en React, Not4resale es una tienda de venta de productos exclusivos.
+Ecommerce in React, Not4resale it's a brand for only exclusive stuff

 ## Framework
-El framewor utilizado es Bootstrap v5.0 con arreglos en CSS.
+El framewor utilizado es Bootstrap v5.0.

 ### Built Using